Kim Ga-ram cut from K-pop group Le Sserafim over bullying allegations

-SEOUL (THE KOREA HERALD/ASIA NEWS NETWORK) - South Korean singer Kim Ga-ram has been dismissed from rookie K-pop girl group Le Sserafim.
+SEOUL • South Korean singer Kim Ga-ram has been dismissed from rookie K-pop girl group Le Sserafim.

 Her agency decided to terminate its exclusive contract with the artiste over bullying allegations.

-The act's management agency, Hybe Labels, released an official statement in English, Korean and Japanese on Wednesday (July 20).
+The act's management agency, Hybe Labels, released an official statement in English, Korean and Japanese yesterday.

-It read: "We extend our sincerest apologies to our fans and to those who have shown love and support to the group for causing you concern over the controversy involving the member (Kim)."
+It said: "We extend our sincerest apologies to our fans and to those who have shown love and support to the group for causing you concern over the controversy involving the member (Kim)."

 Le Sserafim will continue as a five-member act, the statement added.
 "We will spare no effort to support the group to grow further as artistes through their music and performance."